dcouch440/React-Pexal-Api/README.md

   If you have any problems make sure your HTTPS code is correct!
 The example above might not be the most recent HTTPS code!
 </div>

-* Then after the proccess is completed use the command.
+* Then after the process is completed use the command.

 ``` bash
 code .